Semiconductors: When to use precision tube bending and tube welding

 Correct and consistent precision tube bending requires a skilled mechanical mindset and proven processes.
 To understand the skill required for this type of tube bending, you should understand what a perfect end result looks like.

-Preventing imperfections in tube bending
+Preventing imperfections with precision tube bending

 Wrinkling is an unsightly feature that occurs on the outside diameter of the tube inside of the bend radius.
 Tube wrinkling is a condition that the semiconductor industry cannot tolerate.
 There can be no risk of materials getting trapped in a tube wrinkle, contaminating not only the tube but possibly the entire system.